bquast/decompr/usage/index.md

 write.csv(lt, file="leontief.csv")
 {% endhighlight %}

-This YouTube videos gives a brief overwiew into the usage of the package as coded above.
+This YouTube videos gives a brief overwiew into the usage of the package as shown above.

-<iframe width="560" height="315" src="//www.youtube.com/embed/hg6TyqapYtc" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="//www.youtube.com/watch?v=e5rKmukFZ8g" frameborder="0" allowfullscreen></iframe>

 The usage is also described in the R documentation included in the package.